-{\bf Datasets:} We conducted our experiments on three benchmark datasets namely: the Animals with Attributes (AwA1)~\cite{lampertattribute} and (AwA2),~\cite{xian2017zero} the SUN attribute~\cite{patterson2012sun}, and the Caltech-UCSD-Birds 200-2011 (CUB) bird~\cite{wah2011caltech} datasets.
 The AwA1 dataset is a coarse-grained dataset containing 30475 images of 50 types of animals with 85 corresponding attributes for these classes.
 Semantic attributes for this dataset are obtained via human annotations.
-The images for the AWA1 dataset are not publicly available; therefore we use the publicly available features of dimension $4096$ extracted from a VGG19 convolutional neural network, which was pretrained on the ImageNet dataset.
-Following the conventional usage of this dataset, 40 classes are used as source classes to learn the model and the remaining 10 classes are used as target (unseen) classes to test the performance of zero-shot classification.
+The images for the AWA1 dataset are not publicly available; therefore we use the publicly available features of dimension $4096$, extracted from a VGG19 convolutional neural network, which was pretrained on the ImageNet dataset.
+Following the conventional usage of this dataset, 40 classes are used as the source classes to learn the model and the remaining 10 classes are used as the target (unseen) classes to test the performance of zero-shot classification.
 The major disadvantage of AwA1 dataset is that only extracted features are available for this dataset.
-The AwA2 dataset developed recently to compensate for this weakness by providing the original images.
+The AwA2 dataset is developed to compensate for this weakness by providing the original images.
 The AWA2 dataset has a similar structure with the same 50 animal classes and 85 attributes, but with 37322 images.
 Because the original images are available, one can use alternative deepnet structures for feature extraction.

 The SUN dataset is a fine-grained dataset and contains 717 classes of different scene categories with 20 images per category (14340 images total).
 Each image is annotated with 102 attributes that describe the corresponding scene.
 There are two general approaches to split this dataset into training and testing sets.
 Following~\cite{zhang2015zero}, 707 classes are used to learn the dictionaries and the remaining 10 classes are used for testing.
 Following the second approach~\cite{lampertattribute}, we used 645 classes to learn the dictionaries and 72 classes are used for testing.
-Both splits are informative because together help understanding the effect of the training set size on performance.
+Both splits are informative because together help analyzing the effect of the training set size on the performance.